Cancun in June Weather and Best Things to Do | What to Expect

 Cancun Temperature in June

+The daily low temperature averages around 77 degrees (25°C), with the temperature rarely dropping below 72 degrees (22°C).
 This means that you can expect hot days, with the temperature cooling off slightly in the evening and at night.

 The heat index in June can reach up to around 98 degrees at the hottest point in the day.
 The heat index gives ‘felt air temperature’ which combines the temperature and humidity.
+This means that at the hottest points in the day in June, it will feel quite hot.

 If you are sensitive to heat, plan ahead to keep yourself comfortable.
 June is a great time of the year to enjoy aquatic activities.
+Being in the water during the day will keep you feeling refreshed.

 If you plan to go visit ruins, make sure to wake up early and get there before the temperature rises too much.
+You can always adopt the mid-day siesta and relax in your air-conditioned hotel room to avoid the hottest hours of the day.

-How is the sea in Cancun in June
+How is the Sea in Cancun in June

 The air temperature in Cancun in June will be hot.
 Thankfully, the sea temperature is perfect, and with the hot days, you will want to spend plenty of time in the water.